Painted vessel from Shahtakhty: Description

 The spherical vessel is made of red clay of a good firing.
 It has a low throat, a bent backrim, and a flat bottom.
 There are no handles.
-According to the archaeologist Alasgar Alekperov, its height is 48 cm, width is also 48 cm.
-The archaeologist Osman Habibullaev provides more accurate data on the size of the vessel.
+According to the archaeologist Alasgar Alekperov, its height and width is 48 cm.
+Osman Habibullaev provides more accurate data on the size of the vessel.
 According to him, the height of the vessel is 49.8 cm, the diameter of the bottom is 15 cm, the diameter of the body is 55.6 cm, and the rim is 19.2 cm.
 The entire surface of the vessel is colored red.
 The neck and the lower part are somewhat darker than the light red middle part, which is covered with three decorative belts of clearly traced drawings and ornaments.

 The first belt is 7.5 cm wide and is covered with dark red and black images of geese and swans, arranged in a strict rhythm.
 The width of the second belt is 16 cm.
 Various scenes of the cycle of fighting of animals are depicted here.
 In these drawings, beasts and birds of prey attack wild goats, donkeys, bulls and bison.
 Waterfowl are depicted between the animals.
 According to the art critic Vladimir Shleev, the schematized scenes of the hunting of wolves (or dogs) and birds of prey on wild goats, a donkey and a bull on this belt are placed strictly rhythmically.
 The third belt consists of a simple ornament, composed of crossed stripes, forming rhombuses.
 Its width is 3.5 cm.

 The shape, color and location of the vessel pattern exactly replicates the vessels found in the Kyzyl-Vank burial ground.
 By its size and pattern it differs from the Kyzyl-Vank ones.
 Alekperov believed that the drawings on the jug depicted the local fauna.